How the 10-Year Rule Increases Taxes

 CRUT as an Alternative to Stretch IRAs

-Charitable remainder trusts are a more complicated idea, and I’m going to discuss them here.
+Charitable remainder trusts are a more complicated idea, and I will discuss them here.
 However, if you have charitable intent, a CRUT is an exciting idea and worth considering if you need a Stretch IRA alternative.

 Remember, they are Charitable Remainder trusts, so promise at least 10% to the charity of your choice.
 That is fine if you want the charity to be your own DAF (donor-advised fund).
 (The Grandkids can give the money away!)
 The payment rate is determined based on the beneficiary’s age, interest rates, and IRS tables.
 Usually, 5-8% is taken out each year, and at the end of the term—usually 20 years—at least 10% remains for charity.